What is Fever?

 Note: Fever injections should only be used under professional supervision.
 Always consult a qualified doctor for fever injections.

-Antibiotics are used only for bacterial infections, not viral fever.
+Antibiotics are used only for bacterial infections.
+Note that antibiotics are not used to treat antibiotics.
 Most viral fevers recover with rest, fluids, and paracetamol.

 Doctors prescribe antibiotics based on the infection type, dose, and duration.
 Wrong or incomplete use can cause complications and antibiotic resistance.